RyanKim04/Predicting-WAR/index.md

 <img width="989" height="590" alt="image" src="https://github.com/user-attachments/assets/26711a03-a246-45da-8ca8-c9f46284ea02" />

-Looking at the plot, you can see my model's predicted mean for next-season WAR tracks the actual average pretty well from year to year.
-There's a little dip around 2019, which I think reflects the home run surge and changes in the run environment.
-The 2020 season is the obvious outlier; the shortened COVID season compressed all the WAR totals and messed with player roles, which broke the model's calibration for that year.
+The model's out-of-sample predictions for mean next-season WAR track the actual results pretty well year-over-year.
+The little dip around the 2019 fold makes sense—that was the year of the home run spike, which dropped pitcher WAR.
+My model, trained on the years before that, naturally overpredicted a bit.
+The 2020 fold is a completely different problem; the 60-game season was such an outlier in terms of innings and player usage that the stats just aren't comparable, which is why the model's calibration breaks down there.

 So, I decided to just drop the 2020 data entirely (including the 2019→2020 backtest fold).